Erwin Rommel

-With the Nazis gaining power in Germany, Rommel gradually came to accept the new regime.
+After the Nazis gained power in Germany, Rommel gradually accepted the new regime.
 Historians have given different accounts of the specific period and his motivations.
 He was a supporter of Adolf Hitler, at least until near the end of the war, if not necessarily sympathetic to the party and the paramilitary forces associated with it.
 In 1944, Rommel was implicated in the 20 July plot to assassinate Hitler.
 Because of Rommel's status as a national hero, Hitler wanted to eliminate him quietly instead of having him immediately executed, as many other plotters were.
-Rommel was given a choice between committing suicide, in return for assurances that his reputation would remain intact and that his family would not be persecuted following his death, or facing a trial that would result in his disgrace and execution; he chose the former and committed suicide using a cyanide pill.
+Rommel was given a choice between suicide, in return for assurances that his reputation would remain intact and that his family would not be persecuted following his death, or facing a trial that would result in his disgrace and execution; he chose the former and took a cyanide pill.
 Rommel was given a state funeral, and it was announced that he had succumbed to his injuries from the strafing of his staff car in Normandy.

-Rommel has become a larger-than-life figure in both Allied and Nazi propaganda, and in postwar popular culture.
-Numerous authors portray him as an apolitical, brilliant commander and a victim of Nazi Germany, although this assessment is contested by other authors as the Rommel myth.
+Rommel became a larger-than-life figure in both Allied and Nazi propaganda, and in postwar popular culture.
+Numerous authors portray him as an apolitical, brilliant commander and a victim of Nazi Germany, although other authors have contested this assessment and called it the "Rommel myth".
 Rommel's reputation for conducting a clean war was used in the interest of the West German rearmament and reconciliation between the former enemies – the United Kingdom and the United States on one side and the new Federal Republic of Germany on the other.
 Several of Rommel's former subordinates, notably his chief of staff Hans Speidel, played key roles in German rearmament and integration into NATO in the postwar era.
-The German Army's largest military base, the Field Marshal Rommel Barracks, Augustdorf, is named in his honour.
+The German Army's largest military base, the Field Marshal Rommel Barracks, Augustdorf, and a third ship of the Lütjens-class destroyer of the German Navy are both named in his honour.
 His son Manfred Rommel was the longtime mayor of Stuttgart, Germany and namesake of Stuttgart Airport.